GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/Hdfm4k1cSwfJpffgx3eH.jpg",
 alt="", width="800", height="533" %}

-To get there, we'll need to make maximum use of caching, performance isolation and GPU hardware acceleration.
+To get there, we needed to make maximum use of caching, performance isolation and GPU hardware acceleration.
 Let's consider each in turn.
-And to make it concrete, let's see how each of them contributes to the performance of one extremely important interaction on web pages: scrolling.
+And to make it concrete, let's think about how each of them contributes to the performance of one extremely important interaction on web pages: scrolling.

 ### Caching